-Individuals with cancer and diabetes are shown to be at higher risk of developing infections, and hospitalisation compared to those without diabetes, but also at risk of chemotherapy dose reductions and early treatment cessation (21-24).
-A meta-analysis of 10 observational studies involving 8688 cases found the odds of having chemotherapy-induced neutropenia were higher amongst people with cancer and diabetes or hyperglycaemia than those without (odds ratio (OR) 1.32, 95% CI 1.06-1.64) (25).
-Chemotherapy-induced neutropenia poses a significant risk for infection and hospitalisation, with subsequent morbidity and possibly mortality, and increased rates of hospital mortality and sepsis have been found in individuals with raised blood glucose levels (26).
-Both severe haematological and non-haematological toxicity have also been associated with hyperglycaemia during chemotherapy in people with prostate cancer (27).
-One single centre retrospective analysis found that individuals with cancer and diabetes with good glycaemic control are at equal risk for treatment-related complications when compared with individuals without diabetes (28).
-Review of all admissions at a specialist cancer hospital in London demonstrated that 11% of inpatients had either diabetes or hyperglycaemia (29), and individuals with hyperglycaemia have been shown to have higher rates of emergency hospital admissions during cancer therapy than those without (30).
-In these individuals particularly, early intervention to manage glycaemic control is likely to be benefit and may improve tolerability of anti-cancer therapy (28).
+Cancer patients with diabetes are known to be at higher risk of developing infections, and hospitalisation compared to those without diabetes, but also at risk of chemotherapy dose reductions and early treatment cessation (17-20).
+More specifically the presence of hyperglycaemia has been shown to increase the risk of toxicity and morbidity during treatment.
+A meta-analysis of 10 observational studies involving 8688 cases found the odds of having chemotherapy-induced neutropenia were higher amongst cancer patients with diabetes or hyperglycaemia than those without (odds ratio (OR) 1.32, 95% CI 1.06-1.64) (21).
+Chemotherapy-induced neutropenia poses a significant risk for infection and hospitalisation, with subsequent morbidity and possibly mortality, and increased rates of hospital mortality and sepsis have been found in patients with raised blood glucose levels (22).
+Both severe haematological and non-haematological toxicity have also been associated with hyperglycaemia during chemotherapy in patients with prostate cancer (23).
+One single centre retrospective analysis found that individuals with cancer and diabetes with good glycaemic control are at equal risk for treatment-related complications when compared with individuals without diabetes (24).
+Therefore better glucose control during treatment may improve tolerability of anti-cancer therapy.